 Omar Fadel is an award winning, Los Angeles based composer for film, television, and video games.
 He is also a multi-instrumentalist, whose scores frequently feature him on a wide array of instruments, including piano, guitar, cello, drums and percussion.
-Omar’s work can be heard in numerous films, television shows and video games, namely the global game franchise Assassin’s Creed IV: Black Flag, The Dictator, and the Oscar nominated film, Day One.
+Omar’s work can be heard in numerous films, television shows and video games, namely the global game franchise Assassin’s Creed IV: Black Flag, The Dictator, the Peabody Award winning and Emmy nominated documentary, The Judge, and the Oscar nominated short film, Day One.

 Born in Houston, and raised between Texas and Dubai, Omar’s global exposure is heard throughout his music.
 He is a graduate of the University of Texas at Austin where he studied film, music production and composition.
 Following graduation, Omar re-located to Los Angeles where he began working with The Police drummer, Stewart Copeland.